WhitneyOnTheWeb/sfdc_18_char_id/README.md

 # sfdc_18_char_id
-Redshift UDF in Python for converting 15 character IDs to 18 characters
+Redshift UDF in Python for converting 15 character Salesforce IDs to 18 character IDs

 ## Description
 Redshift allows the creation of scalar user-defined functions in Python or SQL.